 The Arozzi Enzo can tilt back and forth, but there’s a lock function if you’d rather not.
 This chair has a lower weight limit than most, at around 190lbs.
 As such, it’s suitable for most people, but if you’re on the heavier side, you might want to try a different model instead, such as the Verona Pro.

-The functionality of this product is pretty limited.
+The functionality of this product is quite limited.
 It’s not intended for people who want the fanciest chair on the market, though.
 Instead, it’s better suited to people who just want a comfortable, ergonomic office chair.
 Students, coders, and the self-employed will find the Enzo a perfect fit for both their budgets and bodies.